 Rusted or Improperly Installed Drain Pan

 A rusted drain pain is unable to collect the water delivered through the drain line, so the water simply spills out again.
 An improperly installed drain line or drain pan can also cause water to leak into unwanted places.

 Call Air Tech of Central Florida to Stop AC Leaks

-Since 1998, Air Tech of Central Florida has proudly served residents of Seminole, Orange, West Volusia on Osceola Counties.
+Since 1998, Air Tech of Central Florida has proudly served residents of Seminole, Orange, West Volusia in Osceola Counties.
 Our team of trusted, NATE certified technicians has the solution to all of your heating and cooling needs–from leaking units and strange smells, to preventative maintenance and system installations.
 Air Tech of Central Florida is set apart by our unrivaled excellence in customer service, our 24-hour emergency repairs and our wide range of other offerings, including plumbing and handyman services.
-Call today to speak with one of our friendly, on-call representatives, or go online to schedule service today.
+Contact Us today to speak with one of our friendly, on-call representatives.